Table of Contents

 How to use self-disclosure in the workplace

-- Choose your moment and method: Moments when you share important things are important.
+Moments, when you share important things, are important.
 Avoid sharing sensitive information with people when they are not concentrating on what you are saying.
 It doesn’t only cause misunderstanding, and it makes you feel ignored and exposed.
 Assess whether the timing is right or arrange a time with the person—a time when you both will be undisturbed.
 Also, choose the best method.
 Nowadays, where social media has taken over, avoid saying sensitive things on chats.
-Self-disclosure is best done face to face or on a video call.
+Self-disclosure is best-done face to face or on a video call.
 You will be able to monitor the person’s attention and body language.

-- Go slowly: While sharing information, share with care.
+While sharing information, share with care.
 Don’t share too much at once so that you don’t become overwhelming for the person.
 Taking too much time to share might raise suspicion.
 Open up gradually.
 When you meet people for the first time, you can start by sharing minute information about yourself.
-Your hobbies, interests can be shared before moving to deep things.
+Your hobbies and interests can be shared before moving to deep things.